 (Your friends who really don’t need those clunky bread makers and toxic scented candles thank you in advance!)

 When it comes to your personal health, it’s still a good idea to remain active in the gift-giving game.

 Researchers who study the act of giving presents and related emotions (yes, that is a real job!) highlight some interesting findings:

 - Giving a gift to someone else creates more joy than buying a gift for yourself.

 - That gift doesn’t have to be a wrapped-up package; money, experiences and the gift of time together boost happiness for the giver and receiver.

 - A gift-giver’s joy remains strong for days after giving.

 - Giving to others doesn’t seem to get old — happiness levels remain high even with repeated giving.

 - Interesting finding alert!
-You don’t have to participate in the experience you gift someone for your relationship with them to grow in a positive way.
+You don’t have to participate in the experience you gift someone for your relationship with that person to grow in a positive way.

-- We’re more socially connected but lonelier today, but giving experience gifts help close the loneliness gap.
+- We’re more socially connected but lonelier today, but giving experience gifts helps close the loneliness gap.